The Dark Is Rising: Plot

 Will Stanton begins to have strange and magical experiences on his 11th birthday, which is at the winter solstice – a few days before Christmas.
 He learns that he is one of the Old Ones, an ancient group of magical people who serve as guardians and warriors for "the Light" (i.e. good), which is engaged in a centuries-long battle against the forces of "the Dark" (i.e. evil), whose power is rising.
 To fight back the Dark, the Old Ones need to find and reclaim four magical talismans (called "Things of Power") for the Light.
 The first of these is the "Circle of Signs" (a set of magical objects in the form of circles divided into four sections by a cross).
 Will is quested to collect all the Signs, so that the completed Circle can be used to ward off the forces of the Dark.

 This book introduces Will Stanton, a protagonist in The Dark Is Rising Sequence, and features elements of British folklore that are especially associated with the Thames Valley, with Herne the Hunter making an appearance.

 Reception, awards, and impact

 The Dark Is Rising was an American Library Association Newbery Honor Book in 1974.
 Based on a 2007 online poll, the U.S. National Education Association named it one of "Teachers' Top 100 Books for Children".
 In 2012 it was ranked number 22 among all-time children's novels in a survey published by School Library Journal, a monthly with primarily U.S. audience.

-A film version, The Seeker, was released in 2007.
+A film version, The Seeker, was released in 2007, which changed key elements of the character list and plot.
 Critical reception to the film was very poor.

-The BBC ran a radio adaptation that began airing in 2022, incorporating some modern idiomatic expressions.
+The Dark is Rising is told over several nights from the solstice to the twelfth night of Christmas.
+In December 2017, nature writer Robert Mcfarlane began an online 'read along', timing the chapters with the holiday.
+The BBC ran a radio adaptation that began airing in 2022.